pascalpandey/distributed-booking-system/README.md

 ﻿# SC4051 Distributed Systems - Facility Booking System Client

-This is the server implementation for the SC4051 Distributed Systems Course Project: Design and Implementation of A Distributed Facility Booking System at Nanyang Technological University (NTU).
+This is a server implementation for the SC4051 Distributed Systems Course Project: Design and Implementation of A Distributed Facility Booking System at Nanyang Technological University (NTU).

 The server accepts UDP-based protocol requests from the client and is responsible for handling availability queries, making bookings, and managing facility reservations.